Report issues, get support and leave feedback in this XDA forums thread.

 $rpm -i <rpm file>

-If you need to adapt or rebuild the package you will need this file and
+If you need to adapt or rebuild the package you will need the spec file.

 Download the package from the AUR and extract it to a temporary directory.